npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 closed -> Closed
  ~~~

-If there is one, we can draw this on the whiteboard or flipchart...
+If there is one, we can draw this on the whiteboard or flip-chart...

-* The signUp operation only makes sense in the Available substate of Open.
+* The signUp operation only makes sense in the Available sub-state of Open.

 * The cancelSignUp operation only makes sense in the Open state.